RenanJacobsen/RenanJacobsen/README.md

 ### Hi there, I am Renan Jacobsen👋
-🔭 I’m currently studying Data Science at Univesp University and am not working.
+🔭 I’m currently studying Data Science at Univesp University.

 🌱I have a degree in agribusiness, I have experience in logistics and I am currently looking for a position in the area of technology.